Faith-and-Code-Technologies/mDirt/README.md

 A tool for easily creating custom features using Minecraft Datapacks.
 **Only Supported for 1.21.3 and up!
 No previous versions will be added!**

+### Notice: Linux binaries are being dropped for the time being!

 ## How to use
 Download the latest release, and run it.
 If you don't understand a field, hover over it and read the tooltip!